UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ### Funding and grants

-To associate a research project (with or without funding) with a [Dataset], use the ([FRAPO]) [isOutputOf] property referencing an instance of [Project].
-This example shows a [Dataset] which has an [isOutputOf] property referencing a project which in turn has the the same [Organisation] referenced by [funder] and [publisher] properties.
-The [isOutputOf] property MAY also be used to associate a dataset with a publication.
+To associate a research project (with or without funding) with a [Dataset], the *DataCrate-flattened JSON-D* should contain an entity for the project using type "Organization", referenced by a [funder] property.
+The project organization SHOULD in turn reference any external [funder], either by using its URL as an `@id` or via a *Context Entity* describing the funder.

+NOTE: To make it very clear where funding is coming from, the *Root DataSet* should also reference funders directly, as well as via a chain of references.

 ```
 {
   "@id": "https://doi.org/10.5281/zenodo.1009240",
   "@type": "Dataset",
-  "isOutputOf": {
+  "funder": {
     "@id": "https://github.com/UTS-eResearch/datacrate"
   },
   ...